 As scripted by Robert Sherwood, the saga takes a light satirical approach, instead of an epic one, to its subject and his adventures.

-At the court, Marco Polo falls in love with Princess Kukachin (Sigrid Gurie, miscast), who’s betrothed to the Persian King.
+At the court, Polo falls in love with Princess Kukachin (Sigrid Gurie, miscast), who’s betrothed to the Persian King.
 In the process, he arouses the hatred of the Babylonian Ahmed (Basil Rathbone), the scheming foreign-born minister of state, while amusing the Emperor.
 Later, he is sent as a spy to the rebel camp of Kaidu and saves the warrior’s life.
 As a reward, he demands the support of the rebel army in saving the throne of Kublai Khan from the treacherous Ahmed, while gaining the beautiful princess for himself.

-Cooper acquits himself with an honorable performance, but it’s Rathbone, doing his specialty as the screen’s greatest villain, who steals every scene he is in.
-You can spot the very young Lana Turner, who will become a major star in the 1940s, as Binnie Barnes’ maid.
+Cooper acquits himself with an honorable performance, but it’s Rathbone, doing his specialty as one of the screen’s greatest villain, who steals every scene he is in.

 Cast: